merks/p2repo-sbom/docs/overview.md

 As described in the [Unit Properties](#unit-properties) section, most unit properties are mapped to various aspects of the SBOM.
-Some properties may be mapped to component [properties](https://cyclonedx.org/docs/1.6/json/#components_items_properties) if they represent information not otherwise mapped and not recognized to be no of direct interest.
+Some properties may be mapped to component [properties](https://cyclonedx.org/docs/1.6/json/#components_items_properties) if they represent information not otherwise mapped and not recognized to be of direct interest.

 The CBI p2 SBOM generator also captures some additional information as component properties.